 Fungal (yeast) skin infections in the groin area

-These symptoms may be caused by other conditions or health problems.
+These symptoms may be caused by other conditions or health problems, including some medicines.
 Always see your healthcare provider for a diagnosis.

 Fasting plasma glucose (FPG).
-This test checks your blood glucose levels after fasting overnight.
+This test checks your blood glucose levels after having no calorie intake for at least 8 hours.
 You may have water before this test is done, but nothing else.
-Diabetes is diagnosed at a fasting blood glucose of 126 mg/dL or higher.
+Diabetes is diagnosed at a fasting blood glucose level of 126 mg/dL or higher.